MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/bad-server-name-connection-string-error.md

 ---
 title: Troubleshooting the bad server name in connection string
-description: This article provides cause, symptoms, and workarounds for troubleshooting the bad server name in connection string error. ms.date: 12/18/2023
+description: This article provides symptoms and solution for troubleshooting the bad server name in connection string issue. ms.date: 12/18/2023
 author: prmadhes-msft
 ms.author: prmadhes